KAMKEEL/HexText/README.md

 With these tokens you can express complex gradients, highlight sections of text, or animate chat messages while remaining compatible with Minecraft's existing formatting system.

+## Server configuration

+HexText exposes several server-side toggles via the `server` category of its configuration file:

+* `enableRgbHtmlFormat` – when `true`, the `<RRGGBB>` and `</RRGGBB>` tags described above are parsed.
+  Set this to `false` to treat them as literal text.
+* `allowSignEditing` – controls whether players can right-click signs with an empty hand to open the editor.
+* `allowAmpersandFormatting` – controls whether ampersands are accepted as an alternative to the section sign for formatting codes and direct RGB colours.

+These options make it easy to tailor HexText's behaviour to a server's moderation or gameplay needs.